tkoide01/Pewlett-Hackard-Analysis/README.md

   SELECT COUNT(emp_no) FROM unique_titles;
   ```
   2. The following table `retiring_title` represents the number of retiring employees by their title.
 From the table, we can observe that top 2 retiring titles by the number are `Senior Engineer` and `Senior Staff`, which are **29,414** and **28,255** respectively.
 Those numbers double the number of employees retiring with `Engineer` and `Staff` titles.
 These tendency do make sense as we can infer that retiring employees must have working for long years and thus had more chance to be promoted.
-   Therefore, we can observe that this "shilver tsunami" of retiring is impacting more on the senior level employees and thus more concerning as the company will lose more experienced team.
+   Therefore, we can observe that this "silver tsunami" of retiring is impacting more on the senior level employees and thus more concerning as the company will lose more experienced team.

       ![](Data/retiring_titles_table.png)